This post may contain affiliate links. Please see our disclosure policy for more details.

 - Cottage cheese – can use Greek yogurt instead but it may change the texture slightly

-- Flour – can use a 1:1 gluten-free flour blend to make these muffins gluten-free
+- Flour – can use a 1:1 gluten-free flour blend to make these muffins gluten-free.
+The muffins will be denser.

 - Rolled Oats – quick oats can be used, but avoid instant oats as they’re too fine.

-Step 1: Blend the wet ingredients: In a blender, add the cottage cheese, oats, milk, eggs, and dates, and vanilla in that order.
+Step 1: Blend the wet ingredients: In a blender, add the cottage cheese, oats, milk, eggs, and dates in that order.
 Blend until smooth and creamy.

 Step 2: Stir in the dry ingredients: Add the flour, baking powder, cinnamon, and salt and fold in gently, using a spoon or spatula, until just combined.
 Do not overmix!